 This period is designed for the student to evaluate and analyze and pursue the directions he/she established in Grad Paint Studio Critique I. Group and individual critiques will occur by resident faculty and visiting artists and critics during the semester.
-Major graduate requirement; Painting majors only Registration by Painting department, course not available via web registration
+Graduate major requirement; Painting majors only.
+Registration by Painting Department, course not available via web registration.

 This period is designed for development and presentation of a body of work supported by a written thesis in consultation with resident faculty, visiting artists and critics during the semester.
 A final exhibition of work will be evaluated by a jury of Painting Faculty Members.
 Graduate major requirement Registration by Painting Department, course not available via web registration.

 This first-year graduate seminar approaches painting as a technical skill, a historical practice and an intellectual project.
 Weekly sessions begin with group discussions of key readings about recent painting.
 Readings are organized in three sections.
 The first looks backward, to the problem of medium that preoccupied modernist painting and, residually, contemporary practices until the 1980s.
 The second section looks at two phenomena, the academy and the art market, and their effect on how painting is produced, disseminated, discussed and received.
 The third, the most speculative, looks laterally at a range of contemporary practices from the 1990s to the present.
-Permission of instructor required Graduate elective
+Graduate elective Permission of Instructor required.

 This is a comprehensive course designed to test the student's ability to create, complete, and document a Degree Project of his or her choosing.
 The Degree Project should be a distinct, carefully conceived, exhibition-ready body of work which reflects the issues and objectives of your art.
 The Senior Degree Project is distinct from your Woods-Gerry Gallery exhibition, although its work can overlap with that exhibition.
 Major requirement; Painting majors only.
 Registration by Painting Department, course not available via web registration.